joonas-fi/joonas.fi/blog/_posts/2017/2017-12-06-happy-100th-birthday-finland.md

 Cool things about Finland
 -------------------------

 Like I said, I used to think we're insignificant.
-That might stem from the fact that that I didn't know better, and also Finns are really modest. :)
+That might stem from the fact that I was young and stupid(er).
+And also, Finns are modest people. :)

 But now it's time to list a couple of cool things about Finland: